Skip to content

 P1 : float

-Relieving pressure (bar).
-Can be absolute or gauge, as long as it is
+Upstream relieving pressure (bar).
+It can be absolute or gauge, as long

 P2 : float

-Back pressure (bar).
-Can be absolute or gauge, as long as it is
+Downstream back pressure (bar).
+It can be absolute or gauge, as long as

 mu : float